mlcommons/modelbench/README.md

 ### Viewing the Scores

-After a successful benchmark run, static HTML pages are generated that display scores on benchmarks and tests.
-These can be viewed by opening `web/index.html` in a web browser.
-E.g., `firefox web/index.html`.
+After a successful benchmark run, scores and annotations are available as json files.

-Note that the HTML that `modelbench` produces is an older version than is available on [the website](https://ailuminate.mlcommons.org/).
-Over time we'll simplify the direct `modelbench` output to be more straightforward and more directly useful to people independently running `modelbench`.
+By default, they are located in `output/<run_id>/records`, though you may specify a different output directory in the `modelbench` command.

 ### Using the Journal